 This spot is hugely popular with rock climbers, so you’ll likely see some.

-Continue on the trail, enjoying the several overlooks.
-You’ll eventually reach the end of Shovel Point with the beautiful blue-green water on three sides.
-Follow the loop to the north side of the point for views far up the northeast shore.
+If you continue on you’ll leave most of the other travelers behind, while enjoying several more overlooks.
+You’ll eventually reach the end of Shovel Point with Lake Superior’s beautiful blue-green water on three sides.
+Follow the trail to the north side of the point for views far up the northeast shore, then loop back.

 (The map above for the Baptism River includes the Shovel Point hike)